Workspace Settings

 You can create a new Syphon or NDI device by clicking on the New Virtual Device button or by using the keyboard shortcut ⌘N while the Output Devices tab is open and in the foreground.

-The Video Output Device table consists of five columns.
+The Video Output Device table consists of four columns.

-3. Device resolution displays the raster dimensions of the video device as width × height.
+2. Device resolution displays the pixel dimensions of the video device’s raster as width × height.

-5. The Edit button, which is only available for Blackmagic devices and virtual device, allows you to adjust the parameters of the device which vary depending on the type of device.
+4. The Edit button, which is only available for Blackmagic devices and virtual devices, allows you to adjust the parameters of the device which vary depending on the type of device.
 The button, which is only available for virtual devices, deletes the device when clicked.

 The Video Inputs Tab